kristjanjansen/trip2_vagrant/README.md

 ## Get the data

 You'll need to pass your public key to the old trip server first.
-Use
+In virtual machine run

     cat /root/.ssh/id_rsa.pub

 and pass it to admin.
-Then, in virtual machine:
+Then:

-    ./update_db secret trip-remote-db-password
+    ./update_db.sh secret trip-remote-db-password

 ## Advaced setup